 Computer-aided design or CAD involves the use of computers and software to digitally create engineering drawings and models to aid in tooling and product design.
-This Computer-Aided Tooling Design program explores the tools and techniques used within these four fundamental computer-aided design categories:
+This program, part of the Fundamentals of Tool Design video series, explores the tools and techniques used within these four fundamental computer-aided design categories:

 - 3D Assembly Design